-MOST CONSTRUCTIONS IN category theory are generalizations of results from other more specific areas of mathematics.
+Mother more specific areas of mathematics.
 Things like products, coproducts, monoids, exponentials, etc., have been known long before category theory.
 They might have been known under different names in different branches of mathematics.
 A Cartesian product in set theory, a meet in order theory, a conjunction in logic - they are all specific examples of the abstract idea of a categorical product.